howtographql/howtographql/content/frontend/react-urql/5-authentication.md

 </Instruction>

 Both mutations are very similar.
 They take a number of arguments and return a `token` that you can save to local storage to authenticate the user.
-You've also added the `useMutation` and `setToken` imports that we'll now use to actually authenticate the user.
+You've also added the `useMutation` and `setToken` imports that are used in the next step to actually authenticate the user.

-We're now going to implement the actual two mutations.
-Luckily you can write just one `useMutation` hook for both login and signup since their results are identical and we're only doing one at a time.
+You're now going to implement the two mutations.
+Luckily you can write just one `useMutation` hook for both login and signup since their results are identical and only one of them is used at a time.

 <Instruction>